Andyluchina/anonymous_net/README.md

 📂 Go to the `FTChainingZKNonInteractive/` folder and refer to its `README.md`.
 This version runs with **local logging only** and is useful for lightweight debugging and testing.

+## Network condition recovery
+Sometimes, certain aws machines may experience some issues as you launch too many.
+If such issue has caused the auditor come to a halt, please shutdown all running instance except the collector, and rerun the collector.
+Any experiments that have completed will have their record written into report.json, please save a copy